Lynnwood Link extension

-The Lynnwood Link extension is a planned Link light rail extension traveling north from Northgate to Lynnwood in Snohomish County, Washington, United States.
+The Lynnwood Link extension is a Link light rail extension traveling north from Northgate to Lynnwood in Snohomish County, Washington, United States.
 The 8.5 mi light rail extension includes stations in Lynnwood, Mountlake Terrace, and Shoreline along Interstate 5.
-It will be served by the 1 Line and 2 Line when it opens in 2024.
+It is served by 1 Line when it opened on August 30, 2024, and is scheduled to be used by the 2 Line in 2026.
 The project was funded by the Sound Transit 2 (ST2) package approved by voters in November 2008, and began construction in 2019.
-Ridership is expected to be 63,000 to 74,000 daily in 2035.
+Ridership is expected to be 47,000 to 55,000 daily on the section in 2026.

 Route and stations

+Route proposals for the extension in the early 2010s included paths along Interstate 5 (I-5) and State Route 99 (SR 99); a route preferred by Sound Transit on the latter alignment included an abrupt turn at the King–Snohomish county line to reach the Mountlake Terrace Transit Center and Mountlake Terrace's downtown.
+Despite the advocation of the SR 99 alignment from some urban theorists, the I-5 alignment was ultimately favored as the faster option when Sound Transit selected in 2011, reducing the project's cost by $600 million; this also avoided potential controversy over land acquisition and construction on SR 99.

-In April 2015, the final environmental impact statement for the extension was released, and a Record of Decision from the Federal Transit Administration was received in July 2015.
-The southern limit of the extension will be the Northgate Link station, connecting southward via the Northgate Link Extension to Seattle via the University District.
-The route will parallel Interstate 5, with stations at NE 145th St, NE 185th St, Mountlake Terrace Transit Center, and Lynnwood Transit Center.
-Accommodations will be in place at NE 130th St and 220th St SW to allow for future infill stations.
+In April 2015, the final environmental impact statement (EIS) for the extension was released, and a Record of Decision from the Federal Transit Administration was received in July 2015.
+The Lynnwood Link Extension begins at Northgate station in Seattle and follows I-5 with stations at Northeast 145th Street, Northeast 185th Street, Mountlake Terrace station, and Lynnwood Transit Center.
+The EIS also included accommodations for infill stations at NE 130th St and 220th St SW.

+In 2013, Sound Transit proposed the construction of a railyard southwest of the Lynnwood Transit Center to serve the extension.
+The 20 acre parcel was owned by the Edmonds School District, who planned their own bus barn on the site and came into conflict with Sound Transit.
+The land was ultimately retained by the school district and Sound Transit chose in 2015 to build its second operations and maintenance facility in Bellevue.